Pritham13/PD_notes/Floor Planning/Floor Planning.md

 ![[Pasted image 20240824150855.png]]
 When hard macros such as memory, comparator,.. etc. are used in the designs, these locations are user defined and the tools will not touch these IPs during the automated PnR flow.

-> Note: Macro is a predefined and reusable blocks of logic which can perform specific tasks.
-There are two types of macros, namely:
-	- Hard macros --> non-flexible, PPA and timing is fixed, available as ICs, industry graded.
-	- Soft macros --> flexible, PPA and timing is unpredictable, synthesizable RTL.

 ## De-Coupling capacitors
 ![[Pasted image 20240824180810.png]]